The Basics: Overview

 Teens ages 15 to 17 need to go to the doctor or nurse for a “well-child visit” once a year.

-A well-child visit is when you take your teen to the doctor for a full checkup.
+A well-child visit is when you take your teen to the doctor for a full checkup to make sure he is healthy and developing normally.
 This is different from other visits for sickness or injury.

 At a well-child visit, the doctor or nurse can help catch any problems early, when they may be easier to treat.

-- Gathering important information
+- Gather important information

-- Making a list of questions for the doctor
+- Make a list of questions for the doctor

-- Knowing what to expect from the visit
+- Know what to expect from the visit

 What about cost?